 For more than 20 years, Crescent Petroleum has been committed to creating opportunities across Iraq to support the development of the country and its people.
 It is the only international oil company to have maintained a continuous presence in Iraq through offices in Baghdad, Erbil and Sulaymaniyah for nearly two decades.

-Headquartered in the United Arab Emirates (UAE), with offices in the United Kingdom and Iraq, Crescent Petroleum is part of the wider Crescent Group, a diversified, privately owned business based primarily in the UAE.
-The company is also the founding and largest shareholder of Dana Gas, a publicly listed, private-sector natural gas company operating across the Middle East and North Africa.
+Crescent Petroleum is the founding and largest shareholder of Dana Gas, a publicly listed, private-sector natural gas company operating across the Middle East and North Africa.

-In April 2007, Crescent Petroleum, together with Dana Gas, entered into an agreement with the Kurdistan Regional Government (KRG) for exclusive rights to appraise, develop, produce, market, and sell hydrocarbons from the Khor Mor and Chemchemal fields in the KRI.
+In 2007, Crescent Petroleum, together with Dana Gas, entered into an agreement with the Kurdistan Regional Government (KRG) for exclusive rights to appraise, develop, produce, market, and sell hydrocarbons from Khor Mor, Chemchemal, and other fields at a time when the region’s energy infrastructure was still emerging.

-Just 15 months later, production from a newly built early-production facility at Khor Mor (KM) and distribution to two power plants through a 180-km pipeline began in October 2008, another industry record, reinforcing our reputation as an innovative and pioneering energy company.
+Within just 15 months, Pearl Petroleum commissioned gas production from Khor Mor (KM), supported by an integrated processing facility and 180-km pipeline.
+The milestone set another industry record, reinforcing our reputation as an innovative and pioneering energy company.

-This momentum continues today with the successful completion of the KM250 expansion project in 2025, which increased Khor Mor’s capacity by 50% to 750 MMscf/d.
+This momentum continues with the successful completion of the KM250 expansion project in 2025, raising KM’s total capacity by 50% to 750 MMscf/d.

 In 2023, we signed two 20-year contracts with the Midland Oil Company in the Diyala Province, for the development of the Khashim Ahmer-Injana and Gilabat-Qumar fields, as well as a third 20-year contract with the Basra Oil Company for exploration of the Khider Al-Mai field.